-This is the second volume of a five volume production of the Farmers' Handbook.
-In all there are forty four techniques and approaches shown, of which twelve are in this second volume.
-In this volume we introduce you to some of the methods used near the house (part one).
-The titles of these are given on the previous "Contents" page.
+This is the fourth volume of a five volume production of the Farmers' Handbook.
+In all there are forty techniques & approaches shown, of which nine are in this fourth volume.
+In this volume we introduce you to some of the methods used in the fields.
+The titles of these are given on the previous contents page.

-This Farmers' Handbook provides information about sustainable farming methods, and can also be used as a resource for runnning literacy programmes.
-Information about these, and how the Handbook can be used, is provided in volume five.
-A list of new or difficult words and their explanation is also provided in volume five.
+This Farmers' Handbook has been prepared to provide information about sustainable farming techniques as well as being a resource to run literacy programmes.
+Information about such programmes and how the Handbook can be used is provided in the fifth volume.
+As well as technical information, a glossary of new and difficult words is also provided in the fifth volume.